Joan of Arc, the Maid of Lorraine will be your instructor for today. She expects you to be on your most pious behavior.

 Here is full plate from Milan.
 The two great centers for armor making were Italy and Germany.

 Here is a decorated suit of German Gothic armor.
+Keep in mind that these full plate armors were far more agile and maneuverable than you might think.

 And here is a repulsive suit of English armor that is fit for the pigs that the English are!